Rockingscots is a website dedicated to

-Elton John and Clive Franks had obviously listened to the first album and decided to 'recapture' its whole feel right down to the guitar tones.
+Elton John and Clive Franks produced the album and had obviously listened to the first LP and seem to have decided to 'recapture' its whole feel right down to the guitar tones.

-A couple of the endings are dragged out too long for our liking but that is a small complaint and so what if 'Tired of loving you' could have been lifted direct from the first album.
-Definitely worth your money.
+A couple of the endings are a bit long for our liking but that is a small complaint and so what if 'Tired of loving you' could have been lifted direct from the first album.

 Fool's Party - Rocket Records - Train4, (1979)